ezvezdov/AI-Driving-Assistant/README.md

 ## 📚 Preparation: Knowledge Base

 ### 📂 Structure
-Knowledge Base contain driving regulations, which organized by country and language in `documetns/`.
+Knowledge Base contains driving regulations, organized by country and language in `documents/`.
 `documents/` folder should have this structure:
 ```
 documents/